Scrum is a buzzword, the virtue signal of choice for middle management in software organizations.

 If you still feel the need for a scrum master, just let the lead developer for the team handle the job.
 They’re already at stand-up and likely have a better idea of what’s going on.
 You aren’t putting more on the development team’s plates, you’re likely lightening their load.

 Within Scrum, estimates have a primary purpose - to figure out how much work the team can accomplish in a given sprint.
 If I were to grant that Sprints were a good idea (which I don’t) then the description of estimates in the official Scrum guide wouldn’t be a problem.

 The problem is that estimates in practice are a bastardization of reality.
 The Scrum guide is vague on the topic so managers take matters into their own hands.
 With this in mind, I’m again going to criticize some common practices that I have seen regarding estimates.

 Many super-hip organizations enjoy using the most confusing scales for estimates.
 They claim that this somehow makes estimating a faster and less stressful process.
 I remain woefully unconvinced.

-Here’s a recap of first day at a new company during our estimation meeting after hearing they used the dreaded “story points” system:
+Here’s a recap of the first day at a new company during our estimation meeting after hearing they used the dreaded “story points” system:

 Me: “What’s the time scale we use for points?”
 Scrum master: “Fibonacci, where 8 points is the max because we defined it as the amount of work a developer can handle during a two-week sprint”.